The history of four world-leading Italian motoring brands

 Lancia was prepared for this: in 1986, it had already begun production of the Lancia Delta HF 4WD.
 The car was developed rapidly because the materials and technologies needed were already in production: the engine of the Thema Turbo i.e. and the all-wheel drive system of the Prisma 4WD.
 The engine was transferred without modification, and the transmission of the Prisma – which already shared its platform with the Delta – was improved through the adoption of a sportier Torsen differential in the rear.

-There were four versions of the Delta HF involved in winning the six-in-a-row World Rally Championship titles from 1987 to 1992.
+Four versions of the Delta outran their opponents in rallies between 1987 and 1992.
 The Delta HF 4WD had made its debut at the 1987 Monte Carlo Rally: it featured permanent all-wheel drive with ZF self-locking differential at the front, Ferguson viscous centre differential for limited skid and a Torsen-type differential at the rear.
 A two-litre 165 horsepower engine propelled the standard road models, but the Group A racing version rose to 265 HP at 6250 rpm.
 The Lancia Martini Racing Team, which dominated the 1987 World Rally Championship, counted on 24 official cars.

 The Delta’s double win on its debut in the 1987 Monte Carlo Rally marked the beginning of an unprecedented saga in rally racing, lasting six continuous years.
 Biasion and Siviero finished 59 seconds ahead of their teammates Kankkunen and Piironen, after 7 hours, 39 minutes and 50 seconds of racing.
 In third place, the Germans Röhrl-Geistdörfer in Audi finished over 4 minutes later.